Thursheyco/Project-Portfolio/README.md

 ## Knowledge Gained
-- Adaptive Layout for iOS Devices
+- Adaptive Layout for iOS, & Android Devices

 - How to read API Documentation